gradle/common-custom-user-data-maven-extension/README.md

 | `1.3` - `1.6`                                    | `1.6.5+`                                   |
 | `1.0` - `1.2`                                    | `1.0+`                                     |

+The above chart captures the minimum compatible versions.
+For the best experience with the Develocity Maven extension 1.21 or higher, we recommend using the Common Custom User Data Maven extension 2.0 or higher.

 ## Captured data

 The additional tags, links and custom values captured by this extension include: